FAQ about low-carbohydrate diets and mental health

 Should I take ketone supplements?

 There is very little research available to help answer this question.
-Alzheimer’s disease research has produced a couple of studies finding that ketone supplements or MCT (medium chain triglyceride) oil may be beneficial for brain function in the short-term.3 However, the benefits disappeared as soon as the supplements were stopped.
-Supplements are unlikely to improve underlying health, probably because they don’t lower insulin levels — in fact there is some evidence to suggest that under some circumstances they may even raise insulin levels.4 It may therefore be best to generate ketones from inside your own body by making lifestyle changes that lower insulin levels if you can.
+Alzheimer’s disease research has produced a couple of studies finding that ketone supplements or MCT (medium chain triglyceride) oil may be beneficial for brain function in the short-term.5 However, the benefits disappeared as soon as the supplements were stopped.
+Supplements are unlikely to improve underlying health, probably because they don’t lower insulin levels — in fact there is some evidence to suggest that under some circumstances they may even raise insulin levels.6 It may therefore be best to generate ketones from inside your own body by making lifestyle changes that lower insulin levels if you can.
+Although we can’t rule out the possibility that higher ketone levels may beneficially affect the brain, especially if one combined a ketone supplement with dietary carbohydrate restriction.

 What about caffeine and alcohol?